aleabodo/survival-pi-docs/docs/wiki/Features/modpack.md

 - Connected textures
 - Controller support
 - Minimap.
 If you think the Minimap is annoying, you can turn it of by heading into your settings: `ESC > Mods > Xaero's Minimap > Minimap:`

+## FAQ

+### I have a Mac and I have problems with the Modpack.

+Some of the mods might be incompatible with Mac.
+A known one (for now, might be fixed later) is Distant Horizons.
+You can remove the mod by going into the modpack settings and using the *Unlock* setting.
+Then, you can disable or remove the mod from the modpack while still being able to automatically update the modpack.
+The proximity voice chat often also doesn't work.

+### My voice chat doesn't work.

+If you're on Mac, this is a known problem.
+There are workarounds but I won't provide support for it because it's not easy to fix.
+Look it up on Google.
+If you're not on Mac, you probably still have push-to-talk on.
+You can disable it in the voicechat settings (press `v`).
+More info [here](./vc.md).
+You might also have the wrong microphone or headphone connected.
+You can also change that in the settings.
+If all of that doesn't work, try re-joining and ask your friend to also rejoin.

+### Do I need the modpack to play on the server?

+No, it's not mandatory, but recommended because it contains a proximity voice chat mod that we actively use in the game.